The Underside of Power

-The Underside of Power is the second album by American experimental band Algiers.
+The Underside of Power is the second studio album by American experimental band Algiers.
 The album was released through Matador Records on June 23, 2017.
 The album was produced by Adrian Utley of Portishead and his frequent collaborator Ali Chant.
 It was also the band's first album to feature drummer Matt Tong as a full-time member.

 Critical reception

 The Underside of Power received widespread critical acclaim from contemporary music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 86, based on 21 reviews, which indicates "universal acclaim".

 In his review for AllMusic, Thom Jurek wrote that, "Algiers ultimately turn doomsday on its head unexpectedly.
 On The Underside of Power, they assert that even amid violence, darkness, and horror, that the human spirit is affirmed through witness and resistance, leading not only to solace but to redemption."